ccoutant/dwarf-locations/025-multiloc-storage.md

 ([click to try example on the dwarf-evaluator playground](https://aktemur.github.io/dwarf-evaluator/?context=%28%29&input=DW_OP_addr+0xf00%0ADW_OP_reg0%0ADW_OP_multiloc%0A))

-You can only access as many bits are there are available in the smallest of the underlying locations, so location 3's multiloc storage has the size of register 0, 32 bits.
+You can only access as many bits as there are available in the smallest of the underlying locations, so location 3's multiloc storage has the size of register 0, 32 bits.